DennisWeiss/weighted-cluster-editing-algorithm-engineering/README.md

 Our algorithm solves the problem by solving the underlying optimization problem directly by branching on merging two vertices of a P3 and branching on deleting an existing edge of a P3.
 During the recursive branching we use computation of upper and lower bounds to prune the search tree.

+More information can be found in our handouts (short papers) under https://github.com/DennisWeiss/weighted-cluster-editing-algorithm-engineering/blob/master/papers/

+...and particularly in our final handout https://github.com/DennisWeiss/weighted-cluster-editing-algorithm-engineering/blob/master/papers/handout5.pdf

 ## Installation instructions